adambard/learnxinyminutes-docs/julia.html.markdown

 You can get a lot more detail from [The Julia Manual](http://docs.julialang.org/en/latest/#Manual-1)

-The best place to get help with Julia is the (very friendly) [mailing list](https://groups.google.com/forum/#!forum/julia-users).
+The best place to get help with Julia is the (very friendly) [Discourse forum](https://discourse.julialang.org/).